FLUID CONTROL

 (Towing speed 4 m/s)

-Maritime Industry is making significant efforts to alleviate the global warming issue, ex.
+The maritime industry is making significant efforts to alleviate the global warming issue, ex.
 Since 2013, a regulation of the Energy-Efficiency Design Index was introduced to address the issue.
 For this reason, the development of environmentally friendly ships plays an essential role in solving the issue.
-Our group is developing eco-friendly ships and energy-saving additions by applying a detailed analysis of the flow around the hull using computational fluid dynamics (CFD) and a highly efficient water tank test method using a 3D printer.
+Our group is developing eco-friendly ships and energy-saving devices by applying a detailed analysis of the flow around the hull using computational fluid dynamics (CFD) and a highly efficient water tank test method.

 EEDI certification test (ISO 9001 certified) (left)